 Anemia is either acquired or congenital.
 Causes of acquired anemia can be blood loss, increased blood breakdown, diseases of the hematopoietic system, deficiency diseases, kidney diseases, hormonal disorders, pregnancy, or “consumptive diseases” such as tumor diseases or chronic inflammatory diseases.
 A common example of congenital anemias is genetic disorders of hemoglobin formation (sickle cell).

 In addition to physical causes, like blood loss, some inherited conditions and specific genetic mutations lead to various forms of anemia.

-Other common genetic mutations include:
+Other common genetic mutations associated with anemia include:

 HBB: People with a genetic mutation in this gene have sickle cell anemia.
 The mutation causes hemoglobin to form incorrectly, which leads to red blood cells that form in a crescent shape.
 The symptoms can be severe and even lead to heart attack and stroke.

 The α- and β-globin gene clusters on chromosome 16 and chromosome 11: People with these genetic mutations will often have a condition called thalassemia.
 With this disease, genetic mutations prevent the body from producing enough hemoglobin.

 Current Research on Anemia